julian-dotcom/torq/README.md

 Since Torq is built to manage your node, it needs most/all permissions to be fully functional.
 However, if you want to be extra careful you can disable some permissions that are not strictly needed.

-**NB: You sometimes need to restart Torq after updating the macaroon.
-Wait until the save button in the UI is green before restarting Torq.**

 Torq does not for now need the ability to create new macaroon or stop the LND daemon,

     lncli bakemacaroon \